-Investment activities in the PRC by foreign investors are principally governed by the Industry Guidelines of Encouraged Foreign Investment, or the Industry Guidelines, and the Special Administrative Measures for Entrance of Foreign Investment (Negative List), or the Negative List, which were promulgated and are amended from time to time by MOFCOM and NDRC, and together with the Foreign Investment Law (as defined below) and its implementation rules and ancillary regulations.
+Investment, or the Industry Guidelines, and the Special Administrative Measures for Entrance of Foreign Investment (Negative List), or the Negative List, which were promulgated and are amended from time to time by MOFCOM and NDRC, and together with the Foreign Investment Law (as defined below) and its implementation rules and ancillary regulations.
 The Industry Guidelines and the Negative List lay out the basic framework for foreign investments in the PRC, classifying industries into three categories with regard to foreign investments: "encouraged," "restricted" and "prohibited."
 Industries not listed in the Industry Guidelines or the Negative List are generally deemed as falling into a fourth category "permitted" unless specifically restricted by other PRC laws.
 The NDRC and MOFCOM promulgated the Catalog of Industries for Encouraged Foreign Investment (2020 Version) on December 27, 2020, and the Special Management Measures (Negative List) for the Access of Foreign Investment (2021 Version), or the 2021 Negative List, on December 27, 2021, to replace the previous encouraged catalog and negative list thereunder.